validcube/playground/docs/revanced-patches/0_preparation.md

 ## 🏃 Prepare the environment

-For this guide, the official [ReVanced patches](https://github.com/revanced/revanced-patches) repository will be used as a base.
+For this guide, [ReVanced Patches](https://github.com/revanced/revanced-patches) will be used as a base.

 1. Clone the repository